Bialgebraic Reasoning on Higher-Order Program Equivalence: Conclusion and Future Work

 We have developed a language-independent theory of step-indexed logical relations and contextual equivalence based on higher-order abstract GSOS.
 We have shown that logical relations arise naturally via a generic construction and that soundness for contextual equivalence is contingent of a simple condition on the operational semantics.
 We expect that our theory will lead to a higher level of automation of proofs via logical relations and that its scaling nature contributes towards efficient reasoning on real-world languages.

 Let us identify several directions for future work that will further enrich our theory.
-One natural direction is to leverage the abstract, coalgebraic nature of our logical relations to extend the theory to effectful, probabilistic and differential settings, and also generalize to \emph{Kripke} logical relations~\cite{DBLP:journals/iandc/OHearnR95,DBLP:conf/popl/HurDNV12,DBLP:journals/jfp/DreyerNB12,DBLP:conf/popl/HurD11}.
+Currently, we have investigated logical relations in higher-order abstract GSOS for call-by-name languages, and define them in terms of their small-step ($\to$) and weak $(\To)$ semantics.
+In the future, we will look to explore call-by-value logical relations, and make use of \emph{big-step} semantics $(\Downarrow)$.
+For the latter, the challenge would be to find a suitable analogue of our lax-bialgebra condition.

-Next, a compelling prospect is to apply our theory to \emph{cross-language logical relations}~\cite{DBLP:conf/popl/DevriesePP16,10.1145/1596550.1596567,DBLP:conf/popl/HurD11, DBLP:conf/esop/PercontiA14,DBLP:journals/pacmpl/PatrignaniMD21}, specifically to reason about (secure) compilers in the context of higher-order abstract GSOS.
-Such an effort would likely involve the development of notions of \emph{morphisms of higher-order GSOS laws}, analogously to the first-order case~\cite{DBLP:journals/entcs/Watanabe02}.
+Another direction is to leverage our abstract coalgebraic theory to effectful, probabilistic and differential settings, and also to generalize to \emph{Kripke} logical relations~\cite{DBLP:journals/iandc/OHearnR95,DBLP:conf/popl/HurDNV12,DBLP:journals/jfp/DreyerNB12,DBLP:conf/popl/HurD11}.
+Another compelling prospect is to apply our theory to \emph{cross-language logical relations}~\cite{DBLP:conf/popl/DevriesePP16,10.1145/1596550.1596567,DBLP:conf/popl/HurD11, DBLP:conf/esop/PercontiA14,10.1145/3434302}, specifically to reason about (secure) compilers.
+Such an effort would likely involve the development of notions of \emph{morphisms of higher-order GSOS laws}, analogously to the first-order case~\cite{DBLP:journals/entcs/Watanabe02}, a notion that has been used as criterion of secure compilation in the past~\cite{DBLP:conf/cmcs/0001NDP20,DBLP:conf/aplas/AbateBT21}.

-In the present paper, we have focused on logical relations that are sound for contextual equivalence; investigating completeness is thus a sensible and interesting next step, although it is currently unclear if it is possible on our level of generality.
+In the present paper, we have focused on logical relations that are sound for contextual equivalence; investigating completeness at similar generality is a sensible (and likely challenging) next step.

 Finally, ever since their conception, logical relations have been used for \emph{parametricity}~\cite{DBLP:conf/ifip/Reynolds83,DBLP:journals/corr/AnandM17,DBLP:journals/jfp/BernardyJP12,DBLP:conf/csl/KellerL12,DBLP:journals/pacmpl/AhmedJSW17}.
 We will aim to leverage our theory to study and reason about parametricity at the level of generality of higher-order abstract GSOS.\stnote{Mechanization?}